puchka/puchka.github.io/_posts/2017-04-30-Malagasy-Web-crawler.md

 - [Statistical natural language processing and corpus-based computational linguistics: An annotated list of resources - Stanford NLP](https://nlp.stanford.edu/links/statnlp.html)
 - [List of text corpora - Wikipedia](https://en.wikipedia.org/wiki/List_of_text_corpora)

-Beside this fact, I found that malgasy web sites was indexed by some open crawling and archiving of the Web projects like [Common Crawl](http://commoncrawl.org) and [Archive.org](https://archive.org).
+Beside this fact, I found that malgasy web sites was indexed by some open projects crawling and archiving of the Web, like [Common Crawl](http://commoncrawl.org) and [Archive.org](https://archive.org).

 I get to know it by requesting people in the facebook group [facedev.mg](https://www.facebook.com/groups/facedev.mg/permalink/1433233820034113/)